 To food- and beverage-grade quality (and to do so at the right price) be sure to pay close attention to certain details.
 Focus on both your specific requirements—the purity specification and quantity required—and how the gas is applied in process.
 This will help make sure you’re using the product as safely and effectively as possible.

-“Typically, for these manufacturers, nitrogen is used in bulk quantities,” said Bill Baker, Airgas Vice President of Food, Beverage and Retail Markets.
+“Typically, for these manufacturers, nitrogen is used in bulk quantities,” said Bill Baker, Airgas Vice President of Service Markets and Safety.
 “Food and Beverage manufacturers buy a lot of [nitrogen] and it can be a significant component in their cost stack.
 They need to make sure they’re getting the grade they need, how they need it and that they are using it efficiently.”
 Work closely with your gas supplier to make sure you’re doing everything you can to achieve the best possible results.
 This includes using the appropriate gases, choosing the right mode of supply and eliminating downtime by getting the gas you need, when you need it.

 For each company, the grade and supply chain quality attributes of nitrogen needed can vary, so food and beverage manufacturers should review their product requirements as well as customer requirements to ensure they are purchasing nitrogen that meets those quality and supply chain demands.